lukas-frey/filament-icon-picker/README.md

     ->sets(['heroicons', 'fontawesome-solid']);
 ```

+**When installing new sets, please make sure to clear your cache, if you can't find your icons in the icon picker.**

 #### Allow/Disallow icons
 For detailed control over the icons, there are two options available to allow and disallow certain icons.